-This PAI statement outlines how sustainability factors are central to the investment decisions taken by ECE REP. PAI on sustainability factors are the negative impacts, whether they are negative, material, or likely to be material, caused by a firm or an asset on the environment and/or society, resulting from or directly related to investment decisions and advice provided by the legal entity.
+This PAI statement outlines how sustainability factors are central to the investment decisions taken by ECE REP. PAI on sustainability factors are the negative impacts, whether they are negative, material, or likely to be material, caused by a company or an asset on the environment and/or society, resulting from or directly related to investment decisions and advice provided by the legal entity.

-This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2023.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2024.
 ECE REP measures the environmental impact of its assets under management and this statement describes ECE REP's methods and rationale behind the disclosed figures.
-The statement also summarizes the significant actions taken in the reference period to mitigate these impacts and/or outlines the plans for the upcoming period.
+The statement also summarizes the significant actions taken in the reference period to mitigate these impacts and/or outlines the plans for the upcoming periods.

-ECE REP manages funds where the investments focus primarily lies on shopping centers complemented by other assets classes (together "real estate assets").
-ECE REP follows a holistic sustainability approach wherein Sustainability and Responsibility are the key focus areas, and these focus areas are an integral part of ECE REP's corporate strategy.
-ECE REP considers several sustainability indicators during the acquisition and operation process which are over and above the PAI indicators.
+ECE REP manages funds where the investment focus primarily lies on shopping centers complemented by other real estate asset classes (together "real estate assets").
+ECE REP follows a holistic sustainability approach wherein Sustainability and Responsibility are key focus areas, being an integral part of ECE REP's corporate strategy.
+ECE REP considers several sustainability indicators during the acquisition and operational process which are over and above the PAI indicators.
 ECE REP considers the following mandatory indicators for investments in real estate assets in its investment strategy according to Commission Delegated Regulation (EU) 2022/1288 Table 1 of Annex I: